hangqianjun/python-intermediate-inflammation/README.md

 - [pytest](https://docs.pytest.org/en/stable/) - Inflam's unit tests are written using pytest
 - [pytest-cov](https://pypi.org/project/pytest-cov/) - Adds test coverage stats to unit testing

+## Installation/deployment

+After cloning the repository ([download](https://github.com/CESumner/python-intermediate-inflammation.git)) the attached requirements file can be used to install dependencies with:

+> $ pip3 install -r requirements.txt

+## Basic usage

+To view data in a csv file, call the inflamation-analysis python file with --view record option, for the patient you would like view, and with a pointer to the csv file containing the data.

+> python3 inflammation-analysis.py --view record --patient 1 data/inflammation-01.csv

+## Credits/Acknowledgements

+This software was created via the Carpentries Incubator project: [Intermediate Research Software Development in Python](https://github.com/carpentries-incubator/python-intermediate-development).

+## Licence

+The software is available under a MIT licence.